6 Practical Tips to Make Cacti Bloom

 When planting, choose pots that are not too large, so as not to accumulate water.
 Small pots are better, as long as the roots do not come out of the drainage holes.
 As soon as these organs begin to show through the drainage holes, consider transplanting.

 Fertilizing cacti is important, but this activity should be done a couple of months before flowering.
-Ideally in spring and summer.
+Ideally, this should be done in the spring and summer.

 When you do it, verify that the fertilizer is specific for cacti or that it contains a high dose of potassium.
 Agroproductores claims that this mineral is related to the activation of more than 50 enzymes essential for plant development and is involved in controlling the amount of water that enters and leaves the plant cells.